acronis/ui-component-library/packages/documentation/guide/install.md

 # Installation & Usage

- how to properly install and use a Acronis UI Component Library
+How to properly install and use an Acronis UI Component Library

 ## Install Package